-This is our collection of links to Atikamekw folktales and traditional stories that can be read online.
+This is our index of Atikamekw folktales and traditional stories that can be read online.

-We have indexed our Native American folktales section
+We have organized our Native American folktales section

 by tribe to make them easier to locate; however, variants on the same